 Peter’s strategy was to advise wives not to talk about their religion but to model culturally appropriate behavior that was also universal Christian virtue.
 This dictated that they not be sexually provocative outside the home, that their words be few, that they show gentleness and they not foment revolution within the household. (p.
 240)

-I’m convinced that when we read the verses in their original cultural context–the Greco-Roman household–then we have clarity.
+And this is why I’m convinced that when we read the verses in their original cultural context–the Greco-Roman household–we have clarity.

 It is impossible to exaggerate how disputed 1 Corinthians 11:2-16 is–all of the verses.
 I thought about placing it in a separate (long) post, but let me instead reply in this one.